svobik7/next-roots/README.md

 // result: '/en'
 ```

-> NOTE: There is predefined home page shortcut `/` in roots package.
+> NOTE: There is a predefined home page shortcut `/` in roots package.
 So you do not need to use `home` if you don't want to.

 The same options work for link alias.
 Plus dynamic params can be explicitly pushed: